 The 1 Secret You Need to Know to Market to Millennials

-Regional Manager at USA Mortgage
+Regional Manager at Better Rate Mortgage

 Though I’m based in St. Louis, I cover a large area of the country, and one of my favorite cities in my region is Nashville.
 Of course, Nashville’s famous for country music and the Grand Ole Opry, but for me it’s also a great business city because of its unique demographics.